kohnakagawa/gdt_helper/example/README.md

 # Example

 This directory contains some examples of creating data types and function definitions using gdt helper.
+You might also need to edit output header files to parse properly, but in that case this script tries to warn you.

 [linux](./linux) contains an example to create data types and function definitions of OpenSSL.